Engineering ProductivityLast Updated Jun 21, 20245 min read

 - run: docker build .

-In this example config.yml file, you set docker as the execution environment for the build job and set up a remote Docker environment with docker_layer_caching set to true.
-CircleCI will cache the layers of the Docker image you build with the docker build command so that the next time you run this job, you can avoid rebuilding any unchanged layers.
+This example config.yml file sets docker as the execution environment for the build job and sets up a remote Docker environment with docker_layer_caching set to true.
+CircleCI will cache the layers of the Docker image you build with the docker build command so that the next time you run this job, any unchanged layers won’t be rebuilt.

 The machine execution environment does not require a remote Docker environment to run docker or docker-compose commands, so you can include the docker_layer_caching: true key directly below your machine executor key: